Don't save your questions. We've got answers.

 Account number: 02-0200-0127022-000

-It is very important you include your Wedge ID in either the 'Reference' or 'Particulars' field of the transfer.
-That way, we know it’s your money when it arrives.
+Please don’t forget to include your Wedge ID in the 'Reference' field.
+That way, we can identify it’s your money when it arrives.

 No, sorry.
 We are currently working on more ways for you to add money to your Wedge account though.